cu-mkp/sandbox/docs/su21_branscum_elizabeth_final-project-medicinal.md

 | Against burns, excellent (103r)                                     |                                                                   |                                                          |                                                                              |                                            |
 | Enema (103v)                                                        |                                                                   |                                                          |                                                                              |                                            |
 | Crocum ferri (120v)                                                 |                                                                   |                                                          |                                                                              |                                            |

+**Notes:**
+- _Against burns, excellent (103r)_: This recipe for burns is attributed to a gunpowder maker, so I include it in my discussion of craft-focused remedies.

 ## Bibliography